CurrentProject object (Access)

 The CurrentProject object has several collections that contain specific AccessObject objects within the current database.
 The following table lists the name of each collection and the types of objects it contains.

-Note The collections in the preceding table contain all of the respective objects in the database regardless if they are opened or closed.
+The collections in the preceding table contain all of the respective objects in the database regardless if they are opened or closed.

 For example, an AccessObject object representing a form is a member of the AllForms collection, which is a collection of AccessObject objects within the current database.
 Within the AllForms collection, individual members of the collection are indexed beginning with zero.
 You can refer to an individual AccessObject object in the AllForms collection either by referring to the form by name, or by referring to its index within the collection.
-If you want to refer to a specific object in the AllForms collection, it's better to refer to it by name because a item's collection index may change.
+If you want to refer to a specific object in the AllForms collection, it's better to refer to it by name because an item's collection index may change.
 If the object name includes a space, the name must be surrounded by brackets ([ ]).

-|AllForms ![ form name]||AllForms![Order Form]|
+|AllForms![form name]||AllForms![Order Form]|

-The following example prints some current property settings of the CurrentProject object and then sets an option to display hidden objects within the application:
+The following example prints some current property settings of the CurrentProject object, and then sets an option to display hidden objects within the application.

 Sub ApplicationInformation() ' Print name and type of current object.
 Debug.Print Application.CurrentProject.FullName Debug.Print Application.CurrentProject.ProjectType ' Set Hidden Objects option under Show on View Tab 'of the Options dialog box.
 Application.SetOption "Show Hidden Objects", True End Sub

-The example passes a database name and report name to a procedure that creates a new instance of the Application class, opens the database, and verifies that the specified report exists using the CurrentProject object and AllReports collection.
+The example passes a database name and report name to a procedure that creates a new instance of the Application class, opens the database, and verifies that the specified report exists by using the CurrentProject object and AllReports collection.